Bronchitis: Causes, Symptoms and Support Strategies

 Getting good sleep, fresh air, and light movement are all crucial for a healthy immune system.
 Get 7 to 9 hours of sleep on a regular basis.
 If you currently have bronchitis, you may need more sleep.
 Honor your body, and get some rest.
 Take naps if you need to.
 Avoid sugar and caffeine close to bedtime.
 Turn off all electronics at least two hours before bed.
 Use sun-blocking curtains or an eye pillow to support deep sleep.

 Get some fresh air.
 Go for a walk or do some grounding.
 Do some light movement.
 Even if you are sick, it is important to move your body and get outside a bit.
 Light yoga, stretching, or a short walk may be beneficial.
 Do as much as you can handle.
 To prevent bronchitis, exercise for 20 to 30 minutes a day 5 times a week, and keep a generally active lifestyle.
 Go for nature walks, take the stairs, try some cardio, do strength-training exercises, and stretch.

-To improve your bronchitis symptoms, try my homemade garlic salve for coughs and colds.
+To improve your lung and immune health, try my homemade garlic salve for coughs and colds.
 It’s simple to make and easy to use.
 Here is how to make it: